 Located literally at the end of the road, Key West has welcomed gay travelers for decades.

 The island, known to locals as the Conch Republic, is roughly 90 miles north of Cuba and 160 miles south of Miami.
-This geographic isolation from mainland Florida and its anti-gay politics remains one of the island's best assets.
-The island's police chief is gay.
-And the city's other elected officials are either gay or gay-friendly.
+This geographic isolation from mainland Florida and its anti-gay politics remains one of the island's best assets, and many of the city's elected officials are either gay or gay-friendly.

 Although thousands of cruise ship passengers crowd the narrow cobblestone streets around Mallory Square on a daily basis, the island has maintained its anything-goes reputation.
 Key West's tropical climate affords visitors the perfect opportunity to shed their clothes and sunbathe nude.
 It is not out of the realm of possibility to see men in thongs or g-strings and topless women on the main drag of Duval Street.